Hwasong-14: Engine

 Michael Elleman of IISS and the Bulletin of the Atomic Scientists both claim that available evidence clearly indicates that the engine is based on the Soviet RD-250 family of engines for the R-36 missile, and has been modified to operate as the boosting force for the Hwasong-12 and -14, which is capable of producing a thrust of 470 kN.

-According to Michael Elleman, an unknown number of RD-250 engines were probably acquired through illicit channels operating in Russia and/or Ukraine.
-North Korea’s need for an alternative to the failing Hwasong-10 and the recent appearance of the RD-250 engine along with other evidence, suggests the transfers occurred in 2015–2017.
-Ukraine rejected this theory claiming it was "most likely provoked by Russian secret services to cover their own crimes."
+According to Michael Elleman, through illicit channels operating in Russia and/or Ukraine, North Korea acquired an unknown number of RD-250 engines.
+Its need for an alternative to the failing Hwasong-10 and the recent appearance of the RD-250 engine along with other evidences, suggests the transfers occurred in 2015–2017.
+South Korean intelligence data shows North Korea received 20 to 40 RD-251 engines from Russia in 2016.
+Ukraine rejected this theory, claiming it was "most likely provoked by Russian secret services" to "cover their own crimes", and to prevent United States from transferring FGM-148 Javelin anti-tank missile to Ukraine.
 Other US experts have questioned whether the evidence for Elleman's theory is strong enough to back up his claims.
 Engine maker Yuzhnoye Design Office denied that the engines were supplied to North Korea by Ukraine.

 In August 2017, the State Space Agency of Ukraine claimed that the rocket engine used during 28 July 2017 North Korea's missile test was RD-250 made at a Ukrainian factory, but solely for use in Tsyklon space rockets supplied to Russia.
 The space agency chief said that according to Ukrainian information, "Russia today has between 7 and 20 of the Tsyklon rockets...They have these engines, they have the documentation.
 They can supply these engines from the finished rockets to whoever they want."
 The agency also claimed that a total of 223 Tsyklon-2 and Tsyklon-3 rockets were supplied to Russia.
 Furthermore, he stated that North Korea cannot produce the fuel for the RD-250 (N_{2}O_{4} and UDMH), and that it must have been produced either in China or in Ukraine.

-According to South Korean intelligence, North Korea received 20 to 40 RD-251 engines from Russia in 2016.

 Arms expert Jeffrey Lewis claimed that the second stage of Hwasong-14 is similar to the upper stages designed for the Iranian space launch vehicles.
 According to German expert Norbert Brügge, the second stage engine has a thrust of 40.6 kN.